yn785/Visualization-of-Electric-power-selling-price-index-in-Canada/README.md

 # Electric Power Selling Price Index in Canada Visualization

 This project focuses on visualizing the Electric Power Selling Price Index in Canada using data from Statistics Canada.
-The dataset used for this project is Table 18-10-0204-01, which provides monthly electric power selling price indices.
+The dataset used for this project is file 18100204, which provides monthly electric power selling price indices.

 ## Dataset